 LinkedIn is another important networking tool.
 It is great to connect with former colleagues and employers, search for companies, and learn about accounting job requirements in Canada.

-You can also network with people in the accounting sector and join related professional groups.
+You can also build your network with people in the accounting sector and join related professional groups.

 Interview Techniques for Accounting Jobs

-Most interviews for accounting positions will follow a standard structure which includes: Introduction, Setting the Scene, Exploration, Selling, and Closure.
+Most interviews for accounting positions will follow a standard structure including: Introduction, Setting the Scene, Exploration, Selling, and Closure.
 Naturally, questions will vary depending on the employer, the job level, your experience, and the company’s recruitment practice.
 However, here are some key areas that interviewers will assess:

 In Canada, behavioural-based interviews are quite common.
 The interviewer(s) will ask questions to explore your actions or behaviours from past activities to discover how you would perform in the job that you are interviewing for.
 Your response to these questions should clearly demonstrate the situation or task, the actions you took, and the final result.